 Extracting data from the Spreadsheet

-- normalize the fields between all json so that they have a common data model
+- normalize the fields between all JSON files so that they have a common data model

-- commmit them into our repository to serve as a basis
+- commit them into our repository to serve as a basis

 - widely used and can be parsed and read from everything

-- items and fields are ordered based on name and version: can be diffed easily from one version to another:
+- items and fields are ordered based on name and version: can be easily compared from one version to another

-To sum up, we have one file by language and one more for manual integration and data files.
+To sum up, we have one file per language and one more for manual integration and data files.

 JSON schema